On Camelot at Sierra Repertory Theatre:

 "Two of the most impactful pieces were monologues delivered with emotional depth by [Roché]: The HATE Monologue by RTP founder Joel Richard Gori [...] and Confessions of a Young Man, also written by Roché, in which he indelibly portrayed a person wracked by doubt about the church's teaching about homosexuality." - The Reading Eagle

-On Da Ponte, a jazz opera world premiere at Berks Opera Company:
+On Da Ponte: a jazz opera, world premiere, at Berks Opera Company:

 "Christopher David Roché, who directed and designed the set, has pulled together an amazing production with minimal elements, focusing on the performances, which have a fluid elegance. [...]
 This opera, and this production in particular, make an immensely enjoyable evening of theater in a space that allows un-amplified voices and instruments to soar." - The Reading Eagle